Skip to main content

 The ticket includes key details from Guardz, such as event type, severity, and description.
 This enables technicians to work on incidents without switching platforms.

-The integration is one-way, meaning Guardz issues sync into the ticketing systems, but tickets / updates that are made in the ticketing system do not flow back.
+In terms of tickets creation, the integration is one-way, meaning Guardz issues sync into the ticketing systems, but tickets that are made in the ticketing system do not flow back.

 Supported Integrations